 A Q&A guide to private equity law in India.

-Private equity (PE) funds typically obtain funding from the following sources:
+Private equity funds typically obtain their funding from:

 High net-worth individuals.

 The aggregate value of private equity investments in Financial Year 2015-2016 stood at US$23 billion.
 The estimate is inclusive of earnings from sectors such as real estate, infrastructure and smaller deals (source: India Private Equity Report May 2016, by Bain & Company).

 An estimated 661 private equity deals across various sectors were reported (source: Grant Thornton: "PE investments touched a record high of US$16.8 billion in 661 deals", India Private Equity Report, May 2016, by Bain & Company).

 There have been the following recent major trends in the market:

 Co-investments by limited partners along with general partners have increased.
 This gives limited partners the ability to control the pace of the capital deployment and also of their own risk, as well as increasing the attention of general partners in the target company where co-investment is made.

 Private equity investors are carrying out thorough due diligence, irrespective of the time it takes.